iTwin/itwinjs-core/docs/learning/frontend/Views.md

 ## ViewDefinition Elements

-A *View* is saved in an iModel via elements of the ($backend/ViewDefinition) class. `ViewDefinition`s hold the information necessary to show the same content across sessions.
+A *View* is saved in an iModel via elements of the [ViewDefinition]($backend) class. `ViewDefinition`s hold the information necessary to show the same content across sessions.

 Views are opened by loading a ViewDefinition into memory via the [ViewState](#the-viewstate-class) class.
 They begin showing the content as it was saved in the iModel, but users may modify what they're seeing using [Viewing tools](#viewing-tools).
-These changes are only temporary (in-memory) unless they are saved back to the iModel via ($backend/IModelDb.updateElement).
+These changes are only temporary (in-memory) unless they are saved back to the iModel via [IModelDbElements.updateElement]($backend).
 P#
 ### Types of ViewDefinitions